 Joshua Broadwater, DVM, DACVO was born and raised in the small coal mining town of Lonaconing, Maryland.
 He attended the University of North Carolina-Chapel Hill, where he studied biology and graduated with highest honors.
 Dr. Broadwater then attended veterinary medical school at the Virginia-Maryland Regional College of Veterinary Medicine.
 After graduation, Dr. Broadwater completed a one- year rotating medicine/surgery internship at Florida Veterinary Specialists in Tampa, FL.
 He then completed his 3-year ophthalmology residency at the Animal Eye Specialty Clinics of South Florida.
 Broadwater is an ophthalmologist at the Charlotte Animal Referral & Emergency, where he has a special interest in cornea disease and surgery, cataract surgery and glaucoma surgery.

-Carl Cease, BBA, Finance, earned his degree in Business Administration and Finance at College of Charleston in 1984.
-He is a Registered Health Underwriter (RHU) and is currently pursuing the Chartered Property and Casualty Underwriter designation.
+Carl Cease, BBA, Finance,is a 1984 graduate of The College of Charleston with a degree in Business Administration and Finance.
+He has earned his Registered Health Underwriter (RHU) designation and is currently pursuing the Chartered Property and Casualty Underwriter designation.
 Carl is the president of The Covenant Group Inc, a commercial insurance brokerage located in Columbia, S.C.
 The Covenant Group specializes in insuring the risks of those in the animal care and veterinary industry.
+Carl is the former state president of the South Carolina Association of Health Underwriters.
+He has previously served as State Legislative Chair, Federal Legislative Chair and was twice Chairman of the State Symposium.
 Carl attends First Presbyterian church where he serves as Deacon and teacher of the Special Friends Sunday School class.

 Corinne Goldman, DVM, MS, DACVIM (Small Animal Internal Medicine) earned her BS degree and DVM from Virginia Tech and remains an avid fan.
 She completed an internship at Carolina Veterinary Specialists, followed by an internal medicine residency and master’s in veterinary science at Purdue University.
 During her residency, Dr. Goldman developed an interest in nephrology and minimally invasive urology and provides non-surgical alternatives for management of lower urinary tract disorders here in Columbia, SC.
 Dr. Goldman works at the South Carolina Veterinary Specialists & Emergency Care as part of the Internal Medicine team.